Ryuichi-Student/Copilot-For-Business/README.md

 ## Using the app

-To use he app, after opening up localhost:port_number, you will be greeted with the welcome page.
+To use the app, after opening up localhost:port_number, you will be greeted with the welcome page.
 You can then navigate to the different pages using the sidebar on the left.
 To start you can either go to the dashboard to upload your database or go to the main page (copilot for business) in order to start using the app.
 If you need help at any point, please consult the help page.